TheEccentricGenius/INK4u_Board/README.md

 The board has a number of features, such as a UPDI programming and UART programming onboard.
 The on-board UPDI programming means a bootloader can be burned onto the MCU while it is on the board....No more external programmer required for programming via the ISP header!

-## Pinout for your Uno 4u board.
+## Pinout for your INK 4u board.
 <img src="https://github.com/user-attachments/assets/ace9b617-10f3-4a75-8c1e-0d3605528298" width=75% height=75%>

-## How to select a upload mode on your Uno 4u board.
+## How to select a upload mode on your INK 4u board.
 <i>Credits for the upload mode design goes to MCUdude.</i>

 Locate the upload mode header using the pinout as a guide.